Tag Archives: 22

 -CBM

-Taurus USA TX22 Pistol
+Taurus TX22 Pistol

 I have long wanted a 22LR pistol, if nothing else just to have some cheap shooting fun for myself and the kids.
 Its hard to beat the 22 for teaching kids the responsibility that firearms demand, and they are so fun to shoot that anything less than a brick of ammo just wont do.

 The only thing that kept me from buying one over the years were concerns of performance.
 There always seemed to be issues with 22LR pistols, be it malfunctions like a jam, or being finicky when it came to ammunition.
 All I wanted was a gun that ran perfectly every time, and one that I didn’t have to worry about what to feed it.
+Today we hit the range with the Taurus TX22 pistol, to see if it can change all that.

 The Taurus USA TX22 pistol caught my eye at SHOT Show 2019, I immediately fell in love with the feel of the pistol, the grip did not feel like many of the 22 auto pistols I had held before.
 It felt like a full size gun in my hand, the grip texture gave an almost sticky feeling in your palm.
 The well balanced and lightweight TX22 felt much like an M&P, or maybe a Sig Sauer P320.